AdobeDocs/commerce-operations.en/help/configuration/cli/manage-indexers.md

 >[!INFO]
 >
->Before switching indexer modes, we recommend putting your website to [maintenance](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-maint.html) mode and [disable cron](https://devdocs.magento.com/cloud/configure/setup-cron-jobs.html#disable-cron-jobs).
+>Before switching indexer modes, we recommend putting your website to [maintenance](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-maint.html) mode and [disable cron jobs](https://devdocs.magento.com/cloud/configure/setup-cron-jobs.html#disable-cron-jobs).
 This ensures you do not suffer database locks.

 To specify the indexer configuration: